Cloudouble/stellar-js-worker-sdk/README.md

 import { horizon } from './horizon.js'
 ```

-While to use the Anchor, Disbursement and Soroban RPC APIs (in planning), you would import the relevant modules as follows:
+While to use the Anchor, Disbursement and Soroban RPC APIs (in planning as at May 2024), you would import the relevant modules as follows:

 ```
 import { anchor } from './anchor.js'